akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/flatMapMerge.md

 Transform each input element into a `Source` whose elements are then flattened into the output stream through merging.
 The maximum number of merged sources has to be specified.
 When this is met `flatMapMerge` does not request any more elements meaning that it back pressures until one of the existing `Source`s completes.
+Order of the elements for each `Source` is preserved but there is no deterministic order between elements from different active `Source`s.

 See also: @ref:[flatMapConcat](flatMapConcat.md)